 The High Tatras Range offers breathtaking places to visit and Zelené Pleso (Green Tarn), should be close to the top of your list.
 The transparent green and sometimes sky-blue color of this lake is something you will be embedded in your mind.
 And that is definitely not the only beautiful spot in these incredibly beautiful mountain range.

-Huge Spiš Castle crowns the region, with which it shares a name, signed in UNESCO together with a medieval ecclesiastic town surrounded by walls?
+Huge Spiš Castle crowns the region, with which it shares a name.
+A monument signed in UNESCO together with a medieval ecclesiastic town surrounded by walls.
 Definitely add this to your bucket list of top spots in Europe.

 3 | UNDERGROUND MILKY WAY?
 AN EXPERIENCE OF A LIFETIME

 If there is something among thousands of Slovak sights that would deserve a place on the list of the most surreal places in the world then the Aragonite Cave (Ochtinská Aragonitová Jaskyňa) is THE ONE!